 Criminal Law Defences in Victoria

-There are also certain time limits for the police to lay many charges and if they are not laid within that specified time then they are statute barred.
-That is therefore a complete defence to the charge.
+There are time limits for the police to lay many charges and if a charge is not laid within that specified time period then it is statute barred.
+If a person is charged with an offence after the limitation period for laying the charge has passed, they have a complete defence to the charge.

 Sudden or extraordinary emergency

-Claim of Right
+Claim of right

-Honest and Reasonable Mistake
+Honest and reasonable mistake